fsprojects/FAKE/help/markdown/fake-migrate-to-fake-5.md

     There are a variety of installing options available.
 (TODO: Link to 'installing FAKE' section)
   - Add a FAKE header (TODO: add Link), and tell FAKE which features/packages you want to use in the dependencies file or in-line.
     See the [Adding FAKE dependencies](#Adding-FAKE-dependencies) section below.
   - Run the build with the new version of FAKE :).
-You might want to read the 'CLI migration' section
+You might want to read the [CLI migration](#CLI-Migration) section

   If things break in the last step please let us know as well.